Songket: Equipments and materials

-There are two categories of songket weaving equipments; the main weaving equipment made from wooden or bamboo frame; and the supporting equipment which includes thread stretching tool, motif making tool, thread inserting and picking tools.
-The materials for making songket consist of cotton or silk threads or other fibers as the base fabric and decoration threads made from golden, silver or silk threads.
+There are two categories of songket weaving equipment; the main weaving equipment made from wooden or bamboo frame; and the supporting equipment which includes a thread stretching tool, a motif making tool, and thread inserting and picking tools.
+The materials for making songket consist of cotton, silk, or other fibers as the base fabric, and decoration threads made from golden, silver or silk threads.
 It is believed that in ancient times, real gold threads were used to create songket; the cotton threads were run along heated liquid gold, coating the cotton and creating gold thread.
 However today because the scarcity and the expensiveness of real gold threads, imitation gold or silver threads are commonly used instead.

 Technique

 The songket technique itself involves the insertion of decorative threads in between the wefts as they are woven into the warp, which is fixed to the loom.
 They are inserted as part of the weaving process, but not necessary in the making of the cloth.
 There are four types of supplementary weft weaving technique: continuous, discontinuous, inlaid and wrapped.

 Songket weaving is done in two stages, weaving the basic cloth with even or plain weaving and weaving the decoration inserted into basic cloth, this method is called "inlay weaving system".
 The shining gold, silver or silk threads were inserted and woven into the plain weave base cloth in certain motifs, creating a shimmering effect of golden pattern against darker plain background.
 Songket weaving is traditionally done as a part-time job by young girls and older women in between their daily domestic chores.
 The complicated process of songket making is believed to cultivate virtues, as it reflects the values of diligence, carefulness and patience.